~Shari mom to

 ironicly enough.. oliver turned into a dog..that if you ever let go of the leash...he woudl stop in his tracks..look at you. you could walk (down the beach or pier) and he would stand put..with this look on his face like 'where are you going? uhh YOU FORGOT ME!" lol

-Oliver and Max, i will meet you at the Rainbow bridge.
-I love you both.
+Oliver and Max and Meeko man, i will meet you at the Rainbow bridge.
+I love you all.
+Miss you more then you'll ever know.

 wait for me...